exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 ### Does Exasol V8 will become available in the Cloud marketplaces

 Yes, we will publish v8 in the cloud marketplaces at a later point in time.
 Our primary goal is to launch V8 first on all platforms.

+## Contact Support
+Exasol Support can be contacted as described on this page https://exasol.my.site.com/s/?language=en_US